sajusal/sros-doc/README.md

 /configure router "Base" ospf 0 area 0.0.0.0 interface "system" interface-type point-to-point
 ```

-Refer to the `Show Commands` section in this guide for relevant OSPF show commands.
+Refer to the `show commands` section in this guide for relevant OSPF show commands.

 ## IGP - IS-IS